This post may contain affiliate links, view our disclosure policy.

-This article features the best things to do in the Black Hills as well as details our epic 4-day Black Hills itinerary while there.
+This article features the best things to do in the Black Hills as well as details our epic 4-day Black Hills itinerary on where to stay and how to get around this iconic US vacation and sightseeing destination.

-The Black Hills are a small mountain range in western South Dakota that extends into Wyoming.
-This is a travel region that is so spread out as is jam-packed of exciting family travel opportunities.
+The Black Hills are a small mountain range in western South Dakota that extends into Wyoming, USA.

-It is a popular road-trip tourist destination for those of us that live in the Midwest.
-In addition, the Black Hills tops the list of most United States family bucket lists for its classic and outdoorsy appeal.
+The Black Hills region is a popular road-trip tourist destination for those of us that live in the Midwest.
+In addition, the Black Hills top the list of most United States family bucket lists for its classic and outdoorsy appeal.

 Whether you’re visiting a historic monument, exploring Custer State Park, or spending 1 day in the Badlands, a visit to the Black Hills is iconic, memorable, scenic, and exciting!